k4rina-k/mqminiproject/index.md

 layout: single
 author_profile: false
 ---
+One- to two-sentence statement of the Project Idea.

 Complex numbers are numbers with a *real component* and an *imaginary component*, in the form \\(a+bi\\), where a and b are **real numbers** and i is the **imaginary unit**.